duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Unit

-Units are generals and minions on the field.
+These are on the battlefield.

 #### General

-- It is always on the field.
-- If it dies, you lose the game.
-- It has 3 artifact slots.
-- It can equip multiple copies of the same artifact.
+A General is a representation of you and always on the field.
+You lose the game when it's health reaches 0.
+A General always has a BloodBound Spell (see Keywords for more info).

 #### Minion

+A Minion is an unit that help you kill your enemy General.

-- When cast, you summon it onto the battlefield within range of an friendly unit.
+When cast, you summon it onto the battlefield within range of an friendly unit.
-- It come into play with `Exhaust`.
-- When it dies, it goes into the graveyard.
+It come into play with `Exhaust`.
+It dies when it's health reaches 0.
+When it dies, it goes into the graveyard.

-- Some minions are part of a tribe.
-  Instead of `Minion` type the tribe is listed.
+Some minions are part of a tribe.
+Instead of `Minion` type, the tribe is listed.
 See `Tribes` for their specific rules.

 ### Spell

+A spell contains effects to give you resources or put pressure on your enemy.
-- A used spell goes into the graveyard.
+A used spell goes into the graveyard.

 ### Artifact

+An Artifact increases your General's capabilities.

+A General has 3 Artifact slots, and can equip multiple of the same Artifact.

-- An artifact is equipped to a general.
-- An artifact has 3 durability.
-- When the equipped general takes damage, all artifacts equipped to it take 1 damage.
-- An artifact with 0 durability goes into the graveyard.
+An Artifact is equipped to a General and has 3 durability.
+When the equipped General takes damage from any source, all artifacts equipped to it remove 1 durability.
+An artifact with 0 durability is sent to the graveyard immediately.

 ## Playing the game